Fe-Bell/OpenDBF/README.md

 OpenDBF is cross platform and can run in any OS that supports .NET Core 2.0 or higher.

 # Features
-- OpenDBF is thread and process safe.
+- Multithread and process safety.
-- Provides support for XML, JSON and DAT formats.
+- Supports XML, JSON and DAT file formats.
-- Work with friendly files that can be read by any regular text editor.
+- Provides high-level methods to read/write data to the database files.
-- Use simple methods to write/read data to the database files.
-Forget complex query actions and focus on your actual code.
+- Compatible with Linq.
 - It is completely open source and under the very permissive [MIT License](https://github.com/Fe-Bell/OpenDBF/blob/master/LICENSE).!

 More to come!